andrewmatveychuk/andrewmatveychuk.com-ghost-theme/README.md

 # andrewmatveychuk.com-ghost-theme

-This is just a modified [Casper](https://github.com/TryGhost/Casper) theme I use for my personal blog [andrewmatveychuk.com](https://andrewmatveychuk.com/)
+This is just a modified [Casper](https://github.com/TryGhost/Casper) theme I use for my personal blog at [andrewmatveychuk.com](https://andrewmatveychuk.com/)